Sleeping with the Enemy: Cast

+Filming

+Filming began in Wilmington on April 2, 1990, and continued through May 12.

 Release

 Critical reception

-As of July 2024, the film held a 22% "Rotten" rating based on 37 reviews on Rotten Tomatoes.
+As of July 2024, the film held a 24% "Rotten" rating on review aggregator Rotten Tomatoes, based on 38 reviews with an average rating of 4.6/10.
 The site's consensus states: "A game Julia Roberts gives it her all, but Sleeping with the Enemy is one stalker thriller that's unlikely to inspire many obsessions of its own."
+On Metacritic, the film holds a weighted average score of 48 out of 100, based on 22 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave the film 1.5 stars out of a possible 4 upon its release, saying while the film had good performances and the opening scenes "briefly seemed to have greatness in its grasp", Sleeping with the Enemy quickly fell into cliches and plot holes and became "a slasher movie in disguise, an up-market version of the old exploitation formula where the victim can run, but she can't hide."
 Another mostly negative review came from Owen Gleiberman of Entertainment Weekly, who wrote that the film "has the bare bones of a tantalizing thriller" and praised Robert's performance ("you can practically feel her pulse"), but also felt Bergin's role was too "mechanical" to be believed, and placing blame on the "deadwood" script.